 Clause 4.2 has been introduced to reflect the approach taken for HH Site Specific Data in Clause 3.4 in the MPAN Report.
 In Clause 4 the wording proposed is “Where there are no half-hourly-settled Connectees, the EDNO shall submit a nil return”.

-It was noted by the Working Group that the currently proposed legal text includes a reference to the use of Excel 2003, and as this software has now been made obsolete due to progressive upgrades to the programme this may require an update.
+It was noted by the Working Group that the currently proposed legal text includes a reference to the use of Excel 2003.
+The Working Group would like to understand whether there is an opportunity to update the version based on Parties feedback on the version they use.
+Based on the information received the Working Group will determine whether the version number can be updated to a later version that all Parties could support

 Relevant Objectives